Parameter recovery in two-component contamination mixtures: the $\mathbb{L}^2$ strategy: Introduction

 The paper is organized as follows.
 First, a preliminary oracle inequality for $\mathbb L^2$ density estimation is established in Section~\ref{s:model}.
 On the basis of this result, some rates of convergence for the estimation of $(\lambda^\star,\mu^\star)$ are deduced (see Section~\ref{sub:cvrates}) under some assumptions on $\phi$ presented in Section~\ref{sec:baseline}.
 Some lower bounds are provided in Section~\ref{s:lb}, first in a strong contamination model ($\|\mu^\star\|>m$ with $m$ independent of $n$; see Section~\ref{sub:lb1}); and second, in a weak contamination model ($\|\mu\|$ can tend to $0$ when $n\to +\infty$; see Section~\ref{sub:lb2}).
-The main part of the paper ends with a discussion in Section \ref{sec:discussion} that reveals several insights between Wasserstein distances among mixing distributions and distances between the probability distributions.
-Proofs of the upper bounds (resp. lower bounds) are given in Section ~\ref{s:proof:ub} (resp.
-Appendix~\ref{sect:LWB}) while Section \ref{sec:metric_proof} provides the proof of the link between some Wasserstein transportation cost among mixing distributions in our weak contamination model and the $\mathbb{L}^2$ loss.
+The main part of the paper ends with a discussion in Section~\ref{sec:discussion} that reveals several insights between Wasserstein distances among mixing distributions and distances between the probability distributions.
 A few simulations are presented in Section~\ref{sec:example_distribution}.
-Technical results are presented in Appendix~\ref{s:tec}, whereas Appendix ~\ref{s:CS} is devoted to a needed refinement of the Cauchy-Schwarz inequality.
+Proofs of the upper bounds (resp. lower bounds) are given in Section~\ref{s:proof:ub} (resp.
+Appendix~\ref{sect:LWB}) while Section \ref{sec:metric_proof} provides the proof of the link between some Wasserstein transportation cost among mixing distributions and the $\mathbb{L}^2$ loss.
+Technical results are presented in Appendix~\ref{s:tec}, whereas Appendix ~\ref{s:CS} is devoted to a needed refinement of the Cauchy-Schwarz inequality. \\